rwidmark/DeleteUserProfile/README.md

 Return all user profiles that are saved on the local computer

 ```
-Get-RSUserProfile -Exclude "Frank", "rstolpe"
+Get-RSUserProfile -Exclude "Frank", "rwidmark"
 ```
-This will return all of the user profiles saved on the local machine except user profiles that are named Frank and rstolpe
+This will return all of the user profiles saved on the local machine except user profiles that are named Frank and rwidmark

 ```
 Get-RSUserProfile -ComputerName "Win11-Test", "Win10"